Coneriys/apache4/docs/content/reference/routing-configuration/http/tls/tls-options.md

 ### Strict SNI Checking

-With strict SNI checking enabled, Traefik won't allow connections from clients that do not specify a server_name extension or don't match any of the configured certificates.
+With strict SNI checking enabled, apache4 won't allow connections from clients that do not specify a server_name extension or don't match any of the configured certificates.
 The default certificate is irrelevant on that matter.